SERVICES

 LINE + COPY EDITING

-Line editing assesses
+Line editing addresses

 - Clarity, which is how clearly your words convey what you mean;